SteveLauC/Notes/algorithm/algorithm-4th-edition/Ch2.md

    related to `h`, it is very hard to find the most suitable `h`.

-   And `shell sort` is much more efficient than the `insertion sort` and `selection sort`, the bigger the array is, the larger the array, the more efficient the `shell sort`.
+   And `shell sort` is much more efficient than the `insertion sort` and `selection sort`, the bigger the array is, the more efficient the `shell sort`.

 4. top-down merge sort